-Outage Safety - Residential - California Electric - Liberty
+Outage Tips - Residential - California Electric - Liberty

 Preparing for an Outage

 When the power goes out, it can last for minutes, hours, or sometimes even days.
-The outage can disrupt communications, water, transportation, stores, banks, and other services.
-It can also impact your lighting, heating, cooling, food, and medical needs.
+The outage may disrupt communications, water, transportation, stores, banks, and other services.
+It may also impact your lighting, heating, cooling, food, and medical needs.

 Preparing for outages before they occur can help reduce discomfort when the power goes out.
 Follow the tips below to help you and your family prepare for outages: